Practical Magic

-Practical Magic is a 1998 American fantasy romantic drama film based on the 1995 novel of the same name by Alice Hoffman.
-The film was directed by Griffin Dunne and stars Sandra Bullock, Nicole Kidman, Stockard Channing, Dianne Wiest, Aidan Quinn, and Goran Višnjić.
+Practical Magic is a 1998 American romantic fantasy film based on the 1995 novel by Alice Hoffman.
+The film was directed by Griffin Dunne and stars Sandra Bullock, Nicole Kidman, Dianne Wiest, Stockard Channing and Aidan Quinn.
 Bullock and Kidman play sisters Sally and Gillian Owens, descended from a long line of witches.
 Raised by their aunts after their parents' death from a family curse, the sisters were taught the uses of practical magic as they grew up.
-As adults, Sally and Gillian must use their magic to destroy an evil spirit before it kills them.
+As adults, Sally and Gillian must use their magic to destroy the evil spirit of Gillian's abusive boyfriend before it kills them.

-The film is considered a cult classic.
+Practical Magic was released on October 16, 1998, and grossed $68 million worldwide against a production budget of $75 million.
+The film received mixed reviews from critics, who found the film's combination of different genres, including supernatural fantasy, domestic abuse drama, romantic comedy, and crime procedural, to be jarring.
+It has since gained a cult following.
+A sequel, Practical Magic 2, is scheduled to be released on September 18, 2026.

 Plot

-In a small Massachusetts town, the Owens family have been ostracized for over 300 years after their ancestor, Maria Owens, used witchcraft to survive an attempted execution.
-Heartbroken when the father of her unborn child never returned to her, Maria cast a spell to prevent herself from ever falling in love again.
-The spell developed into a curse upon Maria's descendants, bringing death to any man an Owens woman loves.
+In Massachusetts, the Owens family have been regarded with suspicion for over three centuries because their ancestor Maria Owens survived an attempted execution for witchcraft.
+Heartbroken when the father of her unborn child left her, Maria cast a spell to prevent herself from ever falling in love again.
+The spell developed into a curse upon Maria's descendants, dooming any man an Owens woman loves.

-Young Gillian and Sally Owens are taken in by their aunts, Frances and Jet, after both their parents succumb to the Owens curse.
-The sisters endure harsh bullying by the local children.
-After witnessing their aunts cast a love spell for a woman infatuated with a married man, Sally casts a spell on herself to ensure she will only fall in love with a man who possesses certain impossible traits, with the goal that she will never fall in love.
-Meanwhile Gillian, witnessing the same incident, cannot wait to fall in love.
-When the girls are teens, Gillian elopes with her boyfriend and leaves for Los Angeles.
-Before Gillian departs, she and Sally make a blood spell to always be faithful to one another.
+In the present, Sally and Gillian Owens are taken in by their aunts Frances and Jet after their parents succumb to the Owens curse.
+As children, Sally and Gillian are frequently ridiculed by the town's schoolchildren.
+Upon witnessing their aunts cast a love spell for a woman obsessed with her beloved, Sally casts a spell on herself to ensure she will only fall in love with a man who possesses certain impossible traits, with the intention of never falling in love.
+Witnessing the same incident, Gillian cannot wait to fall in love.
+As teenagers, Gillian elopes with her boyfriend and leaves for Los Angeles.
+Before she departs, she and Sally make a blood spell to always be faithful to one another.

-Gillian spends the next decade moving from relationship to relationship across the country, while back in Massachusetts, Sally meets and marries a man named Michael.
-They enjoy a normal life in town and have two young daughters, Kylie and Antonia.
-After Michael is fatally hit by a truck, Sally and her daughters go to live with the aunts.
-After the aunts reveal that they secretly cast a love spell on her so that she could marry and be happy, Sally forbids them from teaching her daughters magic.
+Gillian spends the next decade moving from relationship to relationship across the country, while back in Massachusetts, Sally meets and marries a local named Michael.
+They have two daughters, Kylie and Antonia.
+After a truck fatally hits Michael, Sally and her girls move in with the aunts.
+Learning that they secretly cast a love spell on her so that she could marry and be happy, Sally says the aunts will never teach her daughters magic.

-Sally sinks into depression after Michael’s death.
-Sensing her pain, Gillian astrally projects to Sally from Arizona and they spend the night reconnecting.
-Gillian explains that she has become involved with an attractive yet intense man named Jimmy Angelov, whom she drugs with belladonna so she can sleep.
-Healed by Gillian’s visit, Sally finds strength to open the botanical shop she had planned with Michael.